alexali04/alexali04.github.io/about.markdown

 permalink: /about/
 ---

 I'm a undergraduate at NYU, majoring in computer science.
 I have a particular focus on machine learning.
 I'm currently interested in interpretability and uncertainty quantification.
 I'm currently doing research with Professor Andrew G. Wilson.
+[Check out my resume!]({{ site.url }}{{ site.baseurl }}/assets/resume_alex_ali.pdf)

 Here are some topics I find interesting.